medal illustration courtesy of the NZ Defence Force, Used with permission; subject to Crown Copyright

 The Official History of New Zealand in World War II is 27 volumes covering New Zealand's involvement in the 1939-1945 war, from the Western Front to Africa and the Pacific.
 They are available in either book form at Wellington City Libraries, or, electronically at the New Zealand Electronic Text Centre.
 The advantage of the electronic format is that they can be keyword searched.

-Independent - Post WWII including Korean and Vietnamese Wars
+This is post WWII including Korean and Vietnamese Wars.

 Need more information?